Mohitydv459/customer_behavior_analysis/README.md

-# customer_behavior_analysis
+# Customer Behaviour Analysis 🛍️

+## 📌 Project Overview
-This project leverages a retail company's consumer shopping data to identify key trends, optimize marketing strategies, and improve customer loyalty.
-It using Python,SQL and PowerBI
+This project analyzes a customer shopping dataset to uncover patterns in consumer behavior, purchasing trends, and platform engagement.
+The goal is to derive actionable business insights that can help optimize inventory, marketing strategies, and customer retention programs.

-## 🛍️ Retail Customer Shopping Behavior Analysis

-# 🌟 Overview
-This project is an end-to-end data analysis initiative focused on uncovering key purchasing patterns, customer segments, and revenue drivers within a retail dataset.
-The goal is to provide actionable strategic recommendations to improve sales, customer engagement, and long-term loyalty.

-The analysis answers the central business question:"How can the company leverage consumer shopping data to identify trends, improve customer engagement, and optimize marketing and product strategies?"

-## 📊 Dataset

-Source:Synthetic Retail Transactional Data
-Size: 3,900 rows and 18 columns.
-Key Features: Customer demographics (Age, Gender, Location, Subscription Status), purchase details (Category, Purchase Amount), and behavioral metrics (Review Rating, Discount Applied, Previous Purchases).

-## 🛠️ Tools and Technologies
-1. Data Processing:
-   - Python, Pandas
-2. Database:
-   - MySQL
-3. Visualization:
-   - Power BI
-4. Reporting:
-   - Gamma
+The analysis follows a full data pipeline: **Data Cleaning → Exploratory Data Analysis (EDA) → Feature Engineering → Statistical Correlation → Database Integration (MySQL)  →  Visulization(Power Bi)**

+## ❓ Business Problem
+The retail business faces challenges in understanding its diverse customer base.
+Key questions addressed in this analysis include:
+1.  **Customer Value:** Do subscription models actually drive higher spending or loyalty?
+2.  **Demographic Targeting:** Which age groups and genders generate the most revenue?
+3.  **Inventory Planning:** How does demand for specific categories (e.g., Clothing vs. Footwear) shift across seasons?
+4.  **Rating Drivers:** Is there a relationship between shipping speed, spending levels, and customer satisfaction ratings?

 ## 🚀 Analysis Steps

-This project followed a standard, robust data analysis workflow:

 1. **Data Cleaning and Preparation (Python)**
    - Loaded the dataset using Pandas.
    - Performed Exploratory Data Analysis (df.info(), df.describe())-
-   - Handled missing values in Review Rating by imputing the median rating for the respective product categories.
+   - Handled missing values in Review Rating by imputing the mean rating for the respective product categories.
    - Feature Engineering: Created age_group bins and calculated the purchase_frequency_days.
    - Standardized columns and ensured data consistency before loading into MySQL.